Cat5TV/cat5tv-live/README.md

 ## Scripts

-###/sh
+bash

-install.sh - Install wiringPi to allow use of Raspberry Pi GPIO text-status.sh - Output plain text on/off-air.
-Defaults to test API. gpio.sh - In addition to text output, enable GPIO pin 24 if on-air and disable it if not.
+/sh/install.sh - Install wiringPi to allow use of Raspberry Pi GPIO /sh/text-status.sh - Output plain text on/off-air.
+Defaults to test API.
+/sh/gpio.sh - In addition to text output, enable GPIO pin 24 if on-air and disable it if not.
 Defaults to test API.